 PREVENTION, TREATMENTS & CURES

-But for all of our advancements in medication, they mean nothing if guys either are not aware of them, or refuse to take them.
-We believe in choice and free will, but it is also your individual responsibility to keep up with changes in gay male healthcare, solely because your doctor may not be aware of them.
+But for all of our advancements in medication, they mean nothing if guys either are not aware of them or refuse to take them.
+We believe in choice and free will, but it is also your responsibility to keep up with changes in gay male healthcare solely because your doctor may not be aware of them.
 It’s sad but true.
-If you are Black or Brown, you are also much more unlikely to be informed of, and thus prescribed, certain medications that can ease your pain, suffering or even prevent the illness in the first place.
+If you are Black or Brown, you are also much more unlikely to be informed of, and thus prescribed, certain medications that can ease your pain and suffering or even prevent the illness in the first place.

-The only thing that we can do, is inform you about the latest medications you should know about to keep yourself healthy.
-No, we will not list every disease and treatment known to man, but we will provide content for those most commonly known to effect our community.
+The only thing we can do is inform you about the latest medications you should know about to keep yourself healthy.
+No, we will not list every disease and treatment known to man, but we will provide content for those most commonly known to affect our community.

 Let’s begin…